 Saint Patrick’s Day Parade Carlow 2015

-In 2015 was my first parade I participated in Carlow.
+2015 was the first parade I participated in Carlow.